eveningdong/eveningdong.github.io/_pages/academic.md

   + MICCAI: International Conference on Medical Image Computing and Computer Assisted Intervention 2019 - 2021

 * **Journal Reviewer (Invited)**
+  + Artificial Intelligence in Medicine 2021 - 2022
+  + Computational and Structural Biotechnology 2021 - 2022
   + IEEE Access 2019 - 2021
   + IEEE Transactions on Circuits and Systems for Video Technology 2019 - 2020
   + IEEE Transactions on Medical Imaging 2019 - 2021